gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-cors-permission.md

 But, if the image you drew came from a different domain the browser will mark the canvas as *tainted* and you'll get a security error when you call `ctx.getImageData`

 WebGL has to take it even one step further.
-In WebGL `gl.readPixels` is the equivilent call to `ctx.getImageData` so you'd think maybe just blocking that would be enough but it turns out even if you can't read the pixels directly you can make shaders that take longer to run based on the colors in the image.
+In WebGL `gl.readPixels` is the equivalent call to `ctx.getImageData` so you'd think maybe just blocking that would be enough but it turns out even if you can't read the pixels directly you can make shaders that take longer to run based on the colors in the image.
 Using that information you can use timing to effectively look inside the image indirectly and find out its contents.